ILIAS-eLearning/ILIAS/docs/documentation/namespaces-proposal.md

         * remove include statements and replace by *use* statements at the beginning of the class definition
         * rename all other occurrences to match the new class name
     * move all assets to the specified asset type folder and correct the paths for these assets in code occurrences.

+##### Procedure

+After a component is migrated, the maintainer provides a single Pull Request with all changes.
+Since these Pull Requests are likely to contain changes in other maintainers components, the providing maintainer must notify the affected maintainers which in return will review the changes as soon as possible.

+To avoid conflicts, the maintainers must inform the community about the intention to migrate a component at the Jour Fixe.
+Strongly connected components can thereby be coordinated in such a way that they are not migrated at the same time.

+### Organisation

 ### Possible Problems